edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-08-14-leadership-training-activities-for-employees.md

 * Ask for suggestions for make the process better
 * Observe: Watch groups as they work
 * Be consistent: Make these activities a regular part of employee training
-* Provide refreshments: Good food is always a good training incentive
+* Provide refreshments: Simply put, good food is always a good training incentive

 <strong>EdgePoint Learning can help you design engaging leadership training activities for employees (that won’t be met with eyerolls!).
 [Get in touch to get started today](/contact/).</strong>